jaroslawr/xpl/README.md

 xpl
 ===

 This is a toy programming language and compiler that emits JVM code.
-About the most sophisticated program this is able to compile is this:
+About the most sophisticated program that can currently be compiled is this example (square root via Newton's method example from SICP):

 ```
 fn average(real a, real b) -> real